Genevieve Ogilvie-lee wanted to convert her Elm coffee table into an island

 Relishing the chance to restyle her own living space, Genevieve’s energy and

-enthusiasm are infectious as she describes her apartment’s transformation
+enthusiasm is infectious as she describes her apartment’s transformation

 from its original 1970s decor to her self described eclectic style that is